Nursing Documentation 101

 Computer systems can be temporarily inaccessible, for example when updates and reboots are required.
 Paper charting is still necessary in the interim.

 Template charting has limitations (9).
-Templates for nursing documentation may not exist for a specific problem and does not accurately reflect the patient’s condition.
+Templates for nursing documentation may not exist for a specific problem and may not accurately reflect the patient’s condition.
 Atypical patients may have multiple problems or extensive interventions that must be documented in detail.

 Templates may also encourage cloned or copied documentation.
 It creates unnecessary redundancy and at times inaccurate information in the EHR.
 Some EHR systems are designed to facilitate cloning with such popular features as: